Clidive Branch No.410 of the British Sub-Aqua Club

 13.4 The Committee shall determine any question as to the interpretation of these Bye-laws and of any regulations made here under and may rule in connection with any situation not otherwise proved for herein.
 In the latter event, such ruling shall only remain in effect until the next General Meeting of the Branch its continued validity shall depend upon ratification at that meeting.

-13.5 The Committee shall normally meet once a month.
+13.5 The Committee shall normally meet every one-to-two months.

 13.6 A simple majority of voting Committee members then serving shall form a quorum for a meeting; provided, however, that no quorum shall be formed without the presence of either the Chair, the Vice-Chair, or the Secretary.
 A quorum once formed shall not be lost even though as a result of the departure of a member during meeting the number of voting members falls below the number required to open the meeting.